sidharth74659/POC/slides.md

 <br>

 But the shift in AI, is allowing us to change this.
 As, it's more on the backend now, and not in the sense of code.
 But in the sense of architecture and scaling, improving latency, controlling unpredictability, handling edge-cases, foreseeing security issues.
+Also, the need for setting up monitoring, tracing, analytics to trace and improve responses.
 <!-- <br> -->
-Things, that allow us to earn the term 'engineer' instead of a 'developer'. <span class="text-base" style="color: grey;">(Also, a better term than to say I work on *node-end*.
+Things, that allow us to earn the term 'engineer' instead of a 'developer'. <span class="text-base" style="color: grey;">(Also, a better term than to say I work on *node-side*.
 I'm sorry 😬.)</span>

 Not that the frontend developers doesn't get to do much, we need someone to build chatbots.
 Wait a min, that is something now designers/non-technical people can do.
 Thanks to AI!